isaachirzel/parka/README.md

 # Parka Programming Language
-> NOTICE: This project is prealpha-level and under active development.
-It is not currently in a useable state.

 # Brief

-Parka aims to an easy to use, fast, and safe language with native C inter-op.
-In the future, support for embedding in other applications, running as a script, compilation to C, and compilation to machine code is planned.
+Parka aims to be an easy to use, fast, and safe language with native C inter-op and the ability to be run as a scripting language.
+A primary backend has not been chosen, but interpretation is on its way to full implementation.

 # Purpose

-This project has primary been made as a learning tool for myself to better understand compiler design, programming language principles, and software development in C.
+This project has primary been made as a learning tool for myself to better understand compiler design, programming language principles, and software development.

-# Ast
+# Syntax

-The syntax is a mix between several langauges such as GO, Rust, and C with the intention of making the code easy to read for this familiar with C like languages, but allow for a more modern syntax.
+The syntax is a mix between several langauges such as GO, Rust, and C++.
+This is with the intention of making the code easy to read for this familiar with C-like languages but also to allow for easier to write and read code.

 The syntax of a hello world program is as follows: